Valuation – S&P 500 Shiller Cyclically-Adjusted P/E Ratio vs. Model-Predicted P/E Ratio

 S&P 500 Forward P/E Ratio and Subsequent 5-Year Returns

-Forward P/E Ratio and Subsequent 5-Year Annualized Returns With U.S. stocks trading at stretched multiples, the era of easy money in equities seems to be fading, making patience the smarter play for the next five years.
+Forward P/E Ratio and Subsequent 5-Year Annualized Returns With U.S. stocks still priced for perfection, the easy-money ride in equities looks over, leaving patience as the best trade for the next five years.
 Image: J.P.
 Morgan Asset Management

 U.S. Stock Market Valuations – Combined P/E Ratio